Published in

 • The Presentation in the Temple

-• The Madonna and Child with Saint Francis and Saint Dominic.
+• The Madonna and Child With Saint Francis and Saint Dominic.

 Now the story starts with the year 1441 when this father received the commission to paint a large Annunciation, that can be visible to all in Lay brothers’ corridor and opposite the opening of a staircase linking the dormitory storey with the walkway below.
 Therefore, the father decided to pierce through the corner range containing the friars’ cell with a wide fictive window, whose jambs, stills, and lintel were painted to look like pietre serene.
 Furthermore, enclosing a window, he depicted a loggia of slender columns with an opening onto a garden of flowers.
 It made friars and visitors admire and enter into the world of fresco with an experience of the space and time of the event as if the incarnation is real and immediately present.

-Annunciation (Fra Angelico) was centered purposefully so that the outer left edge of the penultimate column of the loggia meets the centre of the fictive frame window and the stairway through which the painting is first seen.
+Annunciation (Fra Angelico) was centered purposefully so that the outer left edge of the penultimate column of the loggia meets the center of the fictive frame window and the stairway through which the painting is first seen.
 Thus, he sacrificed the right third bay of the loggia but depicted a garden and wood beyond it on the left.
 Using a compositionally dynamic high horizon line and a lateral vanishing point within the cell window, the artist desired to provide the viewer with the maximum area of the light-filled loggia and highlight the light diffusion.

 Now, let me tell you how Fra Angelico painted the famous Annunciation of San Marco.
-So, once he prepared colours, he used to divide the surface into gironate.
-And at first, he used to paint the background of the upper part of the fresco and then the artist executed the capitals in the middle zone, finally completing the loggia on successive days.
+So, once he prepared colors, he used to divide the surface into gironate.
+At first, he used to paint the background of the upper part of the fresco and then the artist executed the capitals in the middle zone, finally completing the loggia on successive days.
 The bays, mounted frontally, have semicircular arches with unmoulded capitals topped by shafts with marked entasis.
 As in the cloister, their sides are foreshortened and recede in perspective, with arches and vaults resting on Ionic capitals.
 This way, this father successfully formed a grandeur of the composition, along with the humility and expressiveness of the Virgin’s glory and innocence.

 Understanding the Meaning of Fra Angelico’s Annunciation.